gazzamc/The-Expanse-RESTful-API/README.md

 - [This](https://stackoverflow.com/questions/42050765/sql-how-to-replace-foreign-key-column-with-data-from-referenced-table) example helped me with joining data between tables
 - [This](https://stackoverflow.com/questions/37255313/what-is-a-right-way-for-rest-api-response) helped me when trying to figure out the right way to respond to certain requests.
 - [This](https://stackoverflow.com/questions/16908943/display-json-returned-from-flask-in-a-neat-way) helped when trying to return the JSON with the correct indentation in the flask response
+- I would also like to thank my Mentor Aaron Sinnott for letting me know about the fetch() function when calling the API.